NoTests/RxFeedback.swift/README.md

 * Declarative
     * System behavior is first declaratively specified and effects begin after subscribe is called => Compile time proof there are no "unhandled states"
 * Debugging is easier
-    * A lot of logic is just normal pure function that can be debugged using XCode debugger, or just printing the commands.
+    * A lot of logic is just normal pure function that can be debugged using Xcode debugger, or just printing the commands.

 * Can be applied on any level
     * [Entire system](https://kafka.apache.org/documentation/)